 The root canal procedure is perhaps one of the most feared dental procedures out there but what many people don’t understand is the actual procedure is quite simple and is pain free.
 The misconception that a root canal is painful is likely due to heightened pain sensation of the toothache.

 The root canal procedure is broken into two or three appointments.
 Drs.
 Corey Mazer, Katie Reid or Jenna Powell will determine how many appointments are necessary, after evaluating your tooth.

 The general steps taken during a root canal include:

 - Removing the nerve and draining out the infection

 - Filling the nerve chamber with a dental material designed to seal the inside of the tooth

 The steps above are not always completed in the same appointment.
 Sometimes it is necessary to clear up the infection in the tooth before continuing with the procedure.
 In this case, Drs.
 Corey Mazer, Katie Reid or Jenna Powell will drain the infection and place a temporary filling on the tooth.
 This procedure will help to relieve the pressure on the tooth and help with pain management.
 Some patients may require an antibiotic as well.
 Once the infection is gone, the complete removal of all if the nerve tissue inside the tooth, and then the sealing off of the nerve chambers and canals takes place.
 The final filling is placed on the tooth and plans are then made for a dental crown to be placed on the tooth at a later date.

 Contact Our Alpharetta office About Root Canal Therapy

 Drs.
-Corey Mazer, Katie Reid and David Fields would be happy to discuss the root canal procedure with you, and answer any questions you may have regarding this procedure at our Alpharetta, Georgia office.
+Corey Mazer, Katie Reid and Jenna Powell would be happy to discuss the root canal procedure with you, and answer any questions you may have regarding this procedure at our Alpharetta, Georgia office.